 When I left school and college a lot of people around me went on to apprenticeships and settled down.
 It is great that they found comfort doing that, but it wasn’t for me.
 A few of my friends went on to university and in 2005 I dropped out of my first degree in Applied Chemistry.

 I’ve suffered really badly with anxiety and depression.
-At one point it was so severe that I couldn’t leave the house alone and didn’t want to continue with life.
-This was mainly due to bullying, sexual assault, menieres disease and feeling lost in life.
+At one point it was so severe that I couldn’t leave the house alone (agoraphobia) and didn’t want to continue with life.
+This was mainly due to bullying, sexual assault, attempted rape, asthma and menieres disease.
 I grew up in a loving home with a loving family, but unfortunately parents can’t protect their children from everything.

 I then worked as an Auxiliary Nurse in a local Veterinary Practice before starting my second degree in 2007 in BSc (Hons) Quantity Surveying.
 This opened doors to international opportunities: